PROFESSIONAL BIOGRAPHY

 BLAKE MORTON

 Since 2018, I have been working as a full-time lecturer at the University of Hull.
 My research is published in world-leading journals for animal behaviour and cognition, and attracts major global media attention, including the BBC, The Guardian, TIME, and National Geographic.
-I have obtained over £800,000 in grants as a P.I. and co-investigator, including grants from the UKRI’s Natural Environment Research Council, Leverhulme Trust, and the prestigious Newton Fund.
+My work has been funded by grants from different organisations, such as the UKRI’s Natural Environment Research Council, Wild Animal Initiative, and the prestigious Newton Fund.
 In 2022, I was awarded a ‘Research Excellence Award’ from the University of Hull.

 In terms of teaching, I have a postgraduate certificate in higher education practice and over twelve years of experience teaching university students.
 I am a Fellow of the Higher Education Academy and I was awarded an Honorary Lectureship at the University of Stirling in 2018.
 Over the years, I have written, developed, and managed modules on a range of topics related to animal/human psychology and wildlife conservation.